tinkerun/tinkerun/README.md

 ### Download links
 [Github Releases](//github.com/tinkerun/tinkerun/releases)

+🗒 If you are using Visual Studio Code, you may like <a href="//tinke.run/vscode">Tinkerun for Visual Studio Code</a>

 ### Features

 - [x] **Connections**: Quick connect to your app either locally, in production or in docker container etc;